For anyone eager to get out on a lake or reservoir in Alberta, you'll find…

 It took me the better part of 20 years to finally knock off a kayaking trip in Gwaii Haanas National Park Reserve.
 It’s a phenomenal place to explore, especially between May and September when there’s actually a high probability of sunshine for days, if not weeks at a time.
 Visit to experience nature and wilderness in a spiritual setting that the Haida people have lived in for over 14,000 years.

-Our one week Gwaii Haanas kayaking trip
+Gwaii Haanas kayaking trip over a week

 Our one week kayaking trip took us from Rose Harbour to Burnaby Narrows, in the southern part of Gwaii Haanas National Park Preserve.
 It was a stand-out from start to finish.
 For starters, the weather was sunny and hot except for the four hour boat ride down to Rose Harbour and an hour of rain on the last day.
 Considering this is where you find temperate rainforest, I think we all felt very lucky.